lino-framework/book/docs/specs/cal.rst

 Lifecycle of a calendar entry
 =============================

-Every calendar entry has a given **state** which can change The state of this entry.
-The state can change according to rules defined by the workflow, that's why we sometimes refer to it as the life cycle.
+Every calendar entry has a given **state** which can change according to rules defined by the application.

 The default list of choices for this field contains the following values.